-Mines Supplies Communities

-- · Parties to be involved (government, utility, donors, NGOs)?

-- · Responsibilities of each party?

-- · Provisions for post-mine closure?

-Mine Sells Excess Power to Grid

-- Scope for coordination among mines? - · Terms of the PPA between mine and utility company? - Quality of the utility?
-Are extra guarantees necessary? - · Responsibility for transmission?

-Mine Serves as Anchor for IPP

-- · Role of mine i.e. off-taker or joint venture partner? - · Alignment of timing?
-Provision for delays? - Terms of the PPA? - Quality of the utility/company?
-Extra guarantees necessary? - · Responsibility for transmission of power?

-Mine Sources Power from Grid

-- Commercial arrangement for transmission infrastructure? - · Ownership of transmission infrastructure? - · Design for smaller users to tap into grid supply? - · How to avoid saturation of the grid?
+Mines Supplies Communities Parties to be involved (government, utility, donors, NGOs)?
+Responsibilities of each party?
+Provisions for post-mine closure?
+Mine Sells Excess Power to Grid Scope for coordination among mines?
+Terms of the PPA between mine and utility company?
+Quality of the utility?
+Are extra guarantees necessary?
+Responsibility for transmission?
+Mine Serves as Anchor for IPP Role of mine i.e. off-taker or joint venture partner?
+Alignment of timing ?
+Provision for delays?
+Terms of the PPA?
+Quality of the utility/company?
+Extra guarantees necessary?
+Responsibility for transmission of power?
+Mine Sources Power from Grid Commercial arrangement for transmission infrastructure?
+Ownership of transmission infrastructure?
+Design for smaller users to tap into grid supply?
+How to avoid saturation of the grid?

-Source: Authors based on CCSI's A Framework to Approach Shared Use of Mining-Related Infrastructure.
-82
+Source: Authors based on CCSI's A Framework to Approach Shared Use of Mining-Related Infrastructure.79

-Box 3: Leveraging the mining sector to develop power infrastructure: examples

-- In Ghana in 1966-1996, the Volta Aluminum Company Limited (VALCO) smelter was the anchor customer for the Akosombo Dam, which supplied most of the country's energy needs, as well as some of the neighboring countries'.83 - In the Lao People's Democratic Republic, in 2009, the Nam Theun II hydropower plant was designed with a capacity of 1070 MW with 995 MW dedicated for export to the Thai utility under a 25-year power purchase agreement and 75 MW allocated to domestic consumption.
-The revenue generated with a credit-worthy off-taker (the Thai utility) provided enough security to finance of the deal.84 - In 2015, in Australia, the Weipa Solar Plant was developed to serve the need of Rio Tinto and 20% of the demand of the township's daytime demand.
-Rio Tinto is in a 15-year PPA with the IPP First Solar.
-85
+Box 3: Leveraging the mining sector to develop power infrastructure: examples In Ghana in 1966-1996, the Volta Aluminum Company Limited (VALCO) smelter was the anchor customer for the Akosombo Dam, which supplied most of the country's, as well as some of the neighboring countries', energy needs.80 In the Lao People's Democratic Republic, in 2009, the Nam Theun II hydropower plant was designed with a

+- In the Lao People's Democratic Republic, in 2009, the Nam Theun II hydropower plant was designed with a capacity of 1070 MW with 995 MW dedicated for export to the Thai utility under a 25-year power purchase agreement and 75 MW allocated to domestic consumption.
+The revenue generated with a credit-worthy off-taker (the Thai utility) provided enough security to finance of the deal.81 - In 2015, in Australia, the Weipa Solar Plant was developed to serve the need of Rio Tinto and 20% of the demand of the township's daytime demand.
+Rio Tinto is in a 15-year PPA with the IPP First Solar.82

-82 Extensive guidance is included in: Toledano et al., Framework to Approach Shared Use of Mining-Related Infrastructure.
+79 Extensive guidance is included in: Toledano et al., Framework to Approach Shared Use of Mining-Related Infrastructure.

-83 Banerjee et al., The Power of the Mine.
+80 Banerjee et al., The Power of the Mine.

-The same logic mentioned above would apply to any existing pockets of energy-intensive industries (for example, large-scale cement and aluminum in West Africa, steel in Southern Africa, 86 and Internet exchange points in Kenya and Nigeria 87) and mechanized agriculture.
-88
+The same logic mentioned above would apply to any existing pockets of energy-intensive industries (for example, large-scale cement and aluminum in West Africa, steel in Southern Africa,83 and Internet exchange points in Kenya and Nigeria84) and mechanized agriculture.85